microsoft/Mastering-the-Marketplace/docs/container/index.md

 # Mastering Container offers for Kubernetes apps

-Container offers for Kubernetes applications is a transactable offer type for deploying solution containers into an Azure Kubernetes Service in the customer's subscription.
-This course will take you from an overview to deep understanding of the offer type.
-The large majority of the course is demo-first.
+This course covers transactable container offers designed for deploying solutions into Azure Kubernetes Service within the customer's subscription.
+With a focus on practical demonstrations, this course provides a comprehensive understanding of the offer type, from overview to in-depth insights.

 <!-- no toc -->
 - [Container offer for Kubernetes apps overview](#container-offer-for-kubernetes-apps-overview)